 Bottom trawling summary facts

-- Around 30% of New Zealand’s exclusive economic zone (EEZ) is closed to bottom trawling.
-Trawling of all types is prohibited in about 21% of the territorial sea.
+- Around 31% of New Zealand’s exclusive economic zone (EEZ) is closed to bottom trawling.
+Bottom trawling is also prohibited in about 21% of the territorial sea.

-- The trawl footprint (the total area trawled in a given year) has been declining over time.
-In 2019, it was 81,054 square kilometres.
+- The total area trawled each year has been declining over time.
+In the 2023–2024 fishing year, it was 68,000 square kilometres with 3.2 square kilometres of new area trawled.